We were traveling above the Arctic Circle on the Norway coast and witnessed non-stop scenic landscapes of towering mountains…

 After an hour, we were separated and had no way to contact each other.
 I returned to our car by the trailhead and waited hours for Khadija to return.
 Finally, I called for a rescue squad to search for her.
 Continue reading to find out what happened.

-Khadija, my wife, and I spent three weeks in Norway, Sweden and Finland in August 2018.
+Khadija, my wife, and I spent three weeks in Norway, Sweden, and Finland in August 2018.
 A majority of the time was in the capital cities, but we were fortunate to have a week on the Norwegian coast driving from Tromsø to the Lofoten Islands.
-The drive was one of the most spectacular ones in my life, which is saying something as I have travelled for decades through stunning landscapes.
+The drive was one of the most spectacular ones in my life, which is saying something as I have traveled for decades through stunning landscapes.

 We flew from Stockholm to Tromsø and spent three nights there.
 The following day we drove the coastal route to Henningsvaer in Lofoten, using ferries from Sommarøy to Senja Island and from Senja Island to Andenes.
 After two nights in Henningsvaer, we drove to Reine and stayed there for two nights.